The luxury resort of Portofino in Liguria Photo: stock.adobe.com/tundedin

 Italy is a favourite holiday destination for the super-rich.
 What does luxury tourism bring to Italy?
-A study has now examined how much the first class spends on holiday.
-A billion-dollar business...
+A study has now investigated how much the first class spends on holiday.
+A business worth billions.

 The curse and blessing of guests with money.
 Their XL yachts block the bays, pollute the water and the air.
 The prices for land in places like Positano and Portofino are rising to absurd heights.
 And once these people have made themselves comfortable, there's no need for a normal wallet to show its face.